pratyushkashyyy/youtube_gui/README.md

 - Downloads the video file in the selected quality option.
 - Supports downloading videos in the MP4 format.

+# Required Modules Installation
+## Download the 'requirements.txt' and rin this command in terminal
+- pip install -r requirements.txt

 # Installation for Linux
 ## Directly Run the Source code
 - Download 'main.py' file and run it with python